MetaMelange/H4ckIT-CTF-2016/F1r3d&H4ck3d - Egypt/Solution.md

 # F1r3d&H4ck3d - Egypt

-So we got there Folder with a bunch of files inside.
+So we got a Folder with a bunch of files inside.
 Some Word Documents, PCAP files and other stuff.

 We noticed this suspicios Screenshot in the Folder: